Elena Lagadinova

 Elena Atanasova Lagadinova (Елена Атанасова Лагадинова; May 9, 1930 – October 29, 2017) was a Bulgarian agronomist, genetic engineer, and politician.

 During the Second World War, Lagadinova contributed to the Bulgarian resistance against German occupation, earning the nickname “Амазонка” or “The Amazon.”
 She was the youngest female fighter in Bulgaria, beginning her contributions to the war effort at 11 years old and actively fighting at age 14.

 Following the Allied victory in 1945, she pursued a PhD in agrobiology, before serving as a research scientist at the Bulgarian Academy of Sciences.
 There, she developed a new strain of wheat, Triticale, which helped to boost the productivity of collective farms.
-For this discovery, she was awarded the Order of Cyril and Methods by the Bulgarian Government.
+For this discovery, she was awarded the Order of Cyril and Methodius by the Bulgarian Government.

 In 1968, Lagadinova accepted the position as Secretary of the Fatherland Front and President of the Committee of the Bulgarian Women's Movement.
 In these roles, she played a significant role in the creation and enforcement of legislation to benefit women in the workplace, including maternity leave laws.
 She was also a notable figure in global politics, working with other international activists to forge a coalition of national women's organisations, and becoming a member of the United Nations International Research and Training Institute for the Advancement of Women in 1985.

 She died on October 29, 2017, in a retirement facility in Sofia, Bulgaria.